Paleosuchus – Dwarf caimans

 Smallest members of the Crocodilian order

-They are freshwater inhabitants, preferring to stay in cool, clear, fast-moving streams and rivers speckled with rapids and waterfalls.
-They are nocturnal hunters, and their prey choice depends on their developmental stage.
-Adults largely depend on small mammals, crabs, reptiles, birds, and fish.
+Paleosuchus species are primarily freshwater dwellers, favoring the cool, clear waters of fast-moving streams and rivers adorned with rocky rapids and cascading waterfalls.
+They are predominantly nocturnal hunters, venturing out under the cover of darkness to stalk their prey.
+Their diet varies depending on their developmental stage, with adults typically preying on a diverse array of small mammals, crabs, reptiles, birds, and fish.